Pro-Program/apprepo/README.md

 # Pro Program App Repo
 Pro Program's Application Repository
-This Repository has all the applications Pro Program Inc created
+#Disclaimer!
+This repository does not own any of the apps, except for a few, we only created the executables